tkokhing/OneHeart/README.md

 ## Proof Of Concept

 With the above, I had successful built, tested and proven a working prototype blockchain which our team presented on 22 July 2021.
-We were thrilled to be the _**only team**_, out of six, that had developed a working blockchain architecture.
-All our transactions were via our dedicated OneHeart gateway - connection profile of the blockchain which I developed.
-Most important of all, all transactions (aka donations made) in the Smart Contract were added up instantaneously and recorded on the blockchain.

 --------------------------------------